 Bulls receive: Avery Bradley, Jaylen Brown, Ante Zizic, Celtics 2017 first round pick (1) from Nets, Celtics 2018 first round pick from Nets

 Celtics fans have probably come to terms with the fact that they can’t get by the Cavs with their current roster.
 Snagging Gordon Hayward in free agency would be the best case scenario, allowing them to keep their current pieces and add a star.
 But if Hayward stays in Utah, the Celtics won’t have enough firepower.
 This trade would give Boston a superstar in Butler that will take loads of offensive pressure off of Isaiah Thomas.
 He’s also one of the best defenders of LeBron.
 Sacrificing the #1 pick and a likely top 3 pick next year is the toughest decision.
-Bradley would have a reduced role on Boston next year and Brown is promising but may never reach Butler’s level.
+Bradley would have a reduced role in Boston next year and Brown is promising but may never reach Butler’s level.
 Zizic is a talented big that could become a solid center once he comes over.
 I’m not saying Butler takes the Celtics above the Cavs, but they would still have enough money to go for another max guy this offseason.
-The Bulls are stuck in no-man’s land between a rebuild and contending.
+The Bulls are stuck in no man’s land between a rebuild and contending.
 This move would give more clarity to a fan base that has no idea what the front office plans to do in the future.
-The Bulls could snag Markelle Fultz, have a rebuild season, and go into the 2018 draft with two top 10 picks.
+The Bulls could snag Markelle Fultz, have a rebuilding season, and go into the 2018 draft with two top 10 picks.

 3. D’Angelo goes from LA to Brooklyn

 Nets receive: D’Angelo Russell, Tarik Black, Corey Brewer

 Lakers receive: Brook Lopez